Sheerpower Logo

 Defining Constants

 You can also define constants in your code.
-Constants cannot be accidently changed once defined.
+Constants cannot be changed once given a value.

 const speed_of_light_mps = 299_792_458